-I, an Medical Allied Career Center Inc. could be withdrawn from the class Clinical Rotation starts where I will slot on the next available schedule. s if none of the approved stude recommence the said course re of the possibility that dents dropped once the
+could be withdrawn from the am fully informed about the alter er Inc. and will conform.
+I am aware class if none of the approved stude I will recommence the said course ar nedule. of the possibility that ents dropped once the

 All these I accept given this day ·

 Student Signature Witness Date